WholyFit is not Christian Yoga

 Calling it”yoga” makes it yoga.

 I am speaking as an insider, from experience.
-I used to teach a yoga class that did not contain any yoga philosophies, however, because I called it “yoga” I caused others to fall.
+I used to teach a yoga class that did not contain any yoga philosophies, but because I called it “yoga” I caused others to fall.
 One participant said, “I never tried yoga before, but I love your class and now I’m into yoga all the way.
 I’m even attending the yoga class down the street.”
 That yoga class “down the street” is the same one that urged me to give my soul to “Shiva.”
 On their website it clearly said that they teach their students to dedicate every exercise to “the goddess.”
-I repented, quit the health club and resolved never to be part of the yoga culture ever again.
+I repented, quit yoga and resolved never to be part of the yoga culture ever again.
 Now I reach out to people who, like me, want to stretch, but don’t want to have anything to do with yoga.
 I started WholyFit – a great REPLACEMENT for yoga.
+(Even better than the word, “alternative!”)

 Exercises That Look Like “Yoga?”